Civic Skills

 Media Literacy

-What stories dominate the news cycle and why?
-Are they fact-based or "fake news"?
-This guide helps young people identify credible sources, evaluate the role of media, recognize bias, and use critical-thinking related to current events and controversial topics.
+This guide helps young people identify credible sources, evaluate the role of media, recognize bias, and use critical thinking related to current events and controversial topics.

 View Guide

-The Mini-Courses provide online training in philanthropy education and service-learning.
-In your own time and at your desktop, learn methods of thoughtful service-learning, as well as the history, practice, and benefits of philanthropy, for educators, nonprofit professionals, parents, and volunteers.
+The Mini-Courses provide online training in philanthropy education.
+In your own time and at your desktop, learn about the history and practice of philanthropy, civic engagement, and service-learning - for educators, nonprofit professionals, parents, and volunteers.